suhail-akhtar/lfs-pacman/README.md

 ## Stage 1 - Installing pacman to your temporary toolchain

-This stage begins right after chapter-06 of the LFS 11.2 book.
+This stage begins right after chapter-07 and you need to also remove the tools folder of the LFS 11.2 book.

 ### Pacman dependencies